 Nor is Russia’s insecurity complex or its paranoia about Western designs recent.
 This can be explained by Russia’s absence of natural borders, repeated invasions of its heartland and Russians projecting their own imperialist mindset on outsiders.

 They would take advantage of a neighbor’s weakness — as the Soviet Union did in Central and Eastern Europe after the Second World War and Putin’s Russia did in Georgia and Ukraine — so the West must do the same.

 They would hide behind seemingly noble principles, like humanitarian intervention and self-determination, to get away with toppling unfriendly regimes and annexing the territory of other nations, so that’s what the West must have done in Kosovo and Libya.

 It’s difficult for Russians to believe that Western powers may be sincere about promoting democracy in the former Soviet space.
-But until they do, and recognize that their own mistrustfulness, not foreign plots, is to blame for the position Russia finds itself in today, East-West relations are unlikely to get better.
+But until they do, and recognize that their own mistrustfulness, not foreign plots, is to blame for the position Russia finds itself in, East-West relations are unlikely to improve.